Quansight-Labs/ndindex/docs/indices/slices.md

 Slices can never give an out-of-bounds `IndexError`.
 This is different from [integer indices](integer-indices) which require the index to be in bounds.
+Instead, slice values *clip* to the bounds of the array.

 The rule for clipping is this: